Irena Ponaroshku: Career

 number one in the list by readers of the Russian edition of Maxim magazine.

 In January 2012, Ponaroshku started an account on Instagram, which gained more than 2 million followers.

 From 2006 to 2017 Irena wrote a satirical column in the weekly magazine OK!.
 From 2008 to 2014 she worked as a columnist for men's magazine Maxim.
 Since January 2018 Ponaroshku is a columnist in Vogue Russia.

 Since October 2017 she hosts TV Channel SPA in the Evening Urgant show.

 Personal life

-Since December 2010 Irena has been married to a Russian DJ List, a Hare Krishna.
+From December 2010 until 2020, Irena was married to a Russian DJ List, a Hare Krishna.
 Ponaroshku gave birth to a son on March 31, 2011.

-Irena is a vegetarian, she practices and actively promotes yoga, healthy lifestyle, sound nutrition and eco-friendly behaviour.
+Irena practices and actively promotes yoga, healthy lifestyle, sound nutrition and eco-friendly behaviour.